mrueda/beacon2-ri-tools/utils/bff_browser/README.md

 ### Features

 1. **Gene Panel Support**
-   - Variants are displayed in **HTML tabs** organized by gene panels.
+   - Variations are displayed in **HTML tabs** organized by gene panels.
    - **Gene Panels**: Simple text files with a `.lst` extension containing a list of gene names.
    - **Default Directory**: `$beacon_path/browser/data`.
    - **Customization**: Modify the directory using the `paneldir` parameter in the `config.yaml` file.